nirvanaos/idlfe/readme.md

 ## How to use

+### NuGet
-Find nirvanaos.idlfe NuGet packages on https://www.nuget.org/
+Find nirvanaos.idlfe NuGet packages on https://www.nuget.org/.

+### vcpkg
+Use `idlfe` port from https://github.com/nirvanaos/vcpkg-registry.git (Flex + Bison must be installed on the build system).

 ## Build prerequisites